BenZhang/tree_view/README.md

 #
 # @param root      [model instance] the root node of the tree structure
 # @param opt       [Hash]           the options to generate tree nodes
-#       :css       [String]         the warpper div's css
+#       :css       [String]         the wrapper div's css
 #       :drawline  [true, false]    whether draw lines among each nodes
 #       :node_css  [String]         the css for each node
 #       :order_by  [sym]            the order of the children
-# @param &block    [code block]     if you want to customse the content of each tree node, just passing a code block
+# @param &block    [code block]     if you want to customise the content of each tree node, just passing a code block
 def tree_view(root, opt = {}, &block)
 ```